dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

   - `[AWS_ISSUE_NODE_REQUIRED_STOP_AND_START_orchestration_layer_rehydrate] Forcing stop/start on N: [...]`
 - **Batch behavior:**
   - AWS will stop/start all laggards in parallel.
-  - The logs will show sequential confirmation (`Waiting for public IP…`, `2/2 recovered…`) because iterantion through the laggards is done one by one, but the actual reboots are happening together.
+  - The logs will show sequential confirmation (`Waiting for public IP…`, `2/2 recovered…`) because iteration through the laggards is done one by one, but the actual reboots are happening together.

+For a 512 node test that had 44 "failures" and given that the reboots and status2/2 takes around 2-3 minutes a node, if this were serialized it would take over 88 minutes.
+In a real life test it took about 7-10 minutes due to the parallel nature of the reboots done on the entire laggard batch of problematic nodes.

+Doing the check for status on the nodes at the orchestration layer rather than at the thread level of install_tomcat (the previous iterantion of code), is much cleaner and ensures that integrity of the golden ip list in terms of accuracy.

 #### 16 node testing